richard-scryber/PaperworkDayDocs/docs/retreiving_config.md

 ## Retrieval options

-The options that can be provided to the `retreive` function are
+The options that can be provided to the `retrieve` function are

 <dl>
     <dt>name</dt>
-    <dd>This is an optional value for the name of the frame to retreive the document for</dd>
+    <dd>This is an optional value for the name of the frame to retrieve the document for</dd>
     <dt>format</dt>
     <dd>This an optional enumeration for the way the document data is encoded in the call.
 Supported values are `blob`, 'array`, `base64`.
 If not provided then the default is `base64`</dd>
     <dt>success</dt>
-    <dd>A function that will be called when the document has been successfully retreived with the data.</dd>
+    <dd>A function that will be called when the document has been successfully retrieved with the data.</dd>
     <dt>fail</dt>
-    <dd>A function that will be called when the document could not be retreived.</dd>
+    <dd>A function that will be called when the document could not be retrieved.</dd>
 </dl>